stianhoiland/cmdtab/README.md

 - Big readable app icons
 - ~~Click an app icon with the mouse to switch to that app (WIP!)~~
 - Smart key capture so keys don't unexpected bleed through to other apps
-- Wrap bump is hard to explain but easy to feel: Try holding Alt-Tab until the end, then press Tab again (while Alt is still down)--works in reverse, too!
+- Wrap bump is hard to explain but easy to feel: Try holding Alt-Tab until the end, then press Tab again (while Alt is still down)—works in reverse, too!
 - When cycling windows of the same app, cancel and return to the initial window by pressing Escape (while Alt is still down).
 This doesn't override or block Windows' native Alt-Escape hotkey
 - Press Q (while Alt is still down) to close the selected application (by closing all its windows)
 - Press W or F4 (while Alt is still down) to close the selected window